citusdata/citus_docs/admin_guide/cluster_management.rst

    Clusters originally created with a Citus version before 8.1.0 do not have any network encryption enabled between nodes (even if upgraded later).
 To set up self-signed TLS on on this type of installation follow the steps in `official postgres documentation <https://www.postgresql.org/docs/current/ssl-tcp.html#SSL-CERTIFICATE-CREATION>`_ together with the citus specific settings described here, i.e. changing ``citus.node_conninfo`` to ``sslmode=require``.
 This setup should be done on coordinator and workers.

-When Citus nodes communicate with one another they consult a GUC for connection parameters and, in the Enterprise Edition of Citus, a table with connection credentials.
+When Citus nodes communicate with one another they consult a GUC for connection parameters and, in our :ref:`cloud_topic`, a table with connection credentials.
 This gives the database administrator flexibility to adjust parameters for security and efficiency.

 To set non-sensitive libpq connection parameters to be used for all node connections, update the ``citus.node_conninfo`` GUC: